-Browser isolation protects users from untrusted, potentially malicious websites and apps by confining browsing activity to a secured environment that is separated from user devices and organizational networks.
+Browser isolation protects users from untrusted, potentially malicious websites and web content applications by confining browsing activity to a secured, remote environment.

 After reading this article you will be able to: